Baseball in France

-The French national team remains behind the two strong European nations: Italy and the Netherlands.
-The situation is similar in club baseball, but the Rouen Huskies showed that it was possible to shake up the European hierarchy by reaching the final of the European Baseball Cup in 2007 and the semifinal in 2012.
+The French national baseball team is a consistent third behind the two strong European nations, Italy and the Netherlands.
+The situation is similar in club baseball, but the Rouen Huskies showed that it was possible to shake up the European hierarchy by reaching the finals of the European Baseball Cup in 2007 and the semifinals in 2012.

 History

 From the origins to 1914: dreams full of head

-The first Spalding tour which passed in 1874 through England and Ireland was also to occur in Paris but the match scheduled is canceled.
-The first baseball match played on French soil finally took place on March 8 1889 on the occasion of the international exhibition, in the part of the Spalding World Tour, at the Parc Aérostatique de Paris in front of 1500 spectators.
-The game was between a selection of players from the National League and the club, Chicago White Stockings.
-Albert Spalding prioritizes this game because he feels the Paris market holds a lot of promise.
+The first Spalding tour which passed in 1874 through England and Ireland was also to stop in Paris, but the match scheduled was canceled.
+The first baseball game played on French soil finally took place on March 8, 1889, on the occasion of the international exhibition, in the part of the Spalding World Tour, at the Parc Aérostatique de Paris in front of 1,500 spectators.
+The game was between a selection of players from the National League and the Chicago White Stockings.
+Albert Spalding prioritized this game because he felt the Paris market held significant promise.